Legends Along the Crooked Road

 10 days & 9 Nights

 Join Laura and Gary Block for a Celebration of Country Music History, a spectacular event that is set in the beautiful mountains of southwest Virginia where mountain music was born.
 Follow us onto “The Crooked Road”, a 300 mile long Heritage Trail that crosses the frontier of the recording industry, with the memory of Country Music Legends.
 Enjoy three big tribute shows featuring the music of Patsy Cline & Loretta Lynn, the Statler Brothers and June & Johnny Cash.
 Visit the birthplace of Loretta Lynn, a Hatfield & McCoy tour, the Birthplace of Country Music Museum, the Bristol Motor Speedway, plus in Kentucky it’s Churchill Downs, the home of the Kentucky Derby and step into Tennessee...literally!.
+There are so many more attractions that you need to read the entire brochure to find out more.
 This is ten days and nine nights of experiences you can only dream about.
-Compare “Legends Along the Crooked Road” to others and we think you’ll notice there’s more shows, attractions and meals for the price.
+Compare “Legends Along the Crooked Road” to others and we think you’ll notice there’s more shows, attractions, step-on guides and twenty-one meals for the price.
 You won’t believe what we’ve all included, making this the trip of a lifetime.

-Our comfortable Across America Transportation tour coach departs Little Falls on Thursday August 23rd, from the northeast corner of the Wal-Mart parking lot.
+Our comfortable Across Country Tours coach departs Little Falls on Thursday August 22nd , from the northeast corner of the Wal-Mart parking lot.
 We’ll also pick up in Royalton, Rice, St. Cloud, the Twin Cities or anywhere else along our route.
 We travel through Wisconsin and Illinois as we arrive at our hotel, Hampton Inn & Suites in Normal, Ill.

 Day two begins with breakfast at the hotel.
 We’ll travel to the Bluegrass State and eventually check in to the Hampton Inn in Winchester, Kentucky.
 Dinner is included this evening at Golden Corral.

 Day three starts with breakfast at the hotel.
 Today we begin our adventure with a visit to the Bluegrass Heritage Museum, bringing the history of the area to life by preserving objects valuable to the history of the Bluegrass region of Kentucky.
-We’ll depart with a Coal-Miner’s Sack Lunch as we meet our step-on guide and travel to the birthplace of Loretta Lynn at Butcher Holler.
+A stop at the Coal Miner’s Museum in Van Lear is next and we’ll depart with a homemade Coal-Miner’s Sack Lunch as we meet our step-on guide and travel to the birthplace of Loretta Lynn at Butcher Holler.
 Nestled between two fog-shrouded mountains up a “holler” just two miles southeast of the mining camp of Van Lear, this is the region that inspired country music star Loretta Lynn to write some of her most famous songs, most notably “Coal Miner’s Daughter”.
-Later in the afternoon we check into the Hilton Garden Inn in Pikeville, Kentucky and enjoy country music and a buffet dinner at the hotel this evening.
+Visit the cabin that shaped Loretta’s life and stand on the porch where her and her sister Crystal Gayle sang songs.
+Later in the afternoon we check into the Hilton Garden Inn in Pikeville, Kentucky and enjoy country music and a buffet dinner on the 8th floor of the hotel this evening.

-Thursday morning we’ll enjoy breakfast at the hotel as we prepare to say good-bye to Virginia and travel back to Kentucky where we have an included lunch at the Farm House Café in Lexington.
-The Café is located at the Kentucky Horse Park which includes a comprehensive look at horse history and culture around the world.
+Thursday morning we’ll enjoy breakfast at the hotel as we prepare to say good-bye to Virginia and travel back to Kentucky where we have an included Bluegrass Luncheon at Kentucky Horse Park in Lexington.
+Kentucky Horse Park includes a comprehensive look at horse history and culture around the world.
 There’s nothing else like it!
-The included dinner this evening is at Gordon Biersch Brewery Restaurant where there is a choice of four entrée…Pasta Marinara, Grilled Mahi Fillet, Schwarzbier Tenderloin Tips and Pecan Crusted Chicken.
-Please include your entrée choice when you fill out your registration form.
+The included dinner this evening is at Gordon Biersch Brewery Restaurant where there is a choice of four entrées.
 After dinner, it’s time to check into our hotel for a quiet evening at the Drury Inn, Louisville, Kentucky..

 Gary Block Tours